-Refer to Notes 4(i) "Leases", 4(h), "Property, plant and equipment", 4(j) "Intangible assets", 6(d) "Right-of-use assets", 6(c) "Property, plant and equipment" and 6(e) "Intangible assets" to the consolidated financial statements for the accounting policy and the details of the information.
+Refer to Notes 4(i) "Leases", 4(h) "Property, plant and equipment", 4(j) "Intangible assets", 6(e) "Right-of-use assets", 6(d) "Property, plant and equipment" and 6(f) "Intangible assets" to the financial statements for the accounting policies and the details of the information.

-Description of key audit matter
+Description of key audit matters:

-As of December 31.2019, the carrying amount of right-of-use assets, intangible assets, property, plant and equipment constitute 83% of the total assets of the Group.
-The major parts are the intangible assets originated from the acquisition of Green World Hotel Co., Ltd. in 2015 and the right-of-use assets from the recognition of leases applying IFRS 16 "Leases".
-Since the aforementioned assets are affected by industry competition, government policy, and economic environment, the estimated recoverable amount of future discounted cash flows is highly uncertain; hence, there is a risk of overestimating the carrying amount of right-of-use assets, intangible assets, property, plant and equipment.
+As of December 31, 2020, the carrying amount of right-of-use assets, intangible assets, property, plant and equipment constitute 88% of the total assets of the Company.
+Since the aforementioned assets are affected by industry competition, government policy, and economic environment, as well as the COVID-19 pandemic in the beginning of 2020, the estimated recoverable amount of future discounted cash flows is highly uncertain; hence, there is a risk of overestimating the carrying amount of right-of-use assets, intangible assets, property, plant and equipment.
 We pay more attention to the appropriateness of the assumptions, estimates and judgments of the future discounted cash flows during the audit process.

-How the matter was addressed in our audit
+How the matter was addressed in our audit:

-We cast professional skepticism on management's impairment assessing model.
-The work includes evaluating whether management has identified all cash-generating units which might have impairments and considering whether all the assets which need to be tested have been included in the impairment assessment.
+We cast professional skepticism on management's impairment assessment model.
+The work includes evaluating whether management has identified all cash generating units which might have impairments and considering whether all the assets which need to be tested have been included in the impairment assessment.

-We also review the main parameters used by management to estimate future cash flow (e.g. expected growth rate, discount rate, profit margin, cash-based revenue, and cost increase rate).
-We verify the reasonableness of the assumptions and the accuracy of management's calculation based on available data.
+We also review the main parameters used by management to estimate future cash flow (e.g. expected growth rate, discount rate, profit margin, cash-basis revenue, and cost increase rate).
+We verify the reasonableness of the assumptions and accuracy of management's calculation based on available data.